 The PTK is generated as specified in 12.16.9.3.4 (PTKSA derivation and MIC Computation with EDPKE authentication).

-For MLO, the first Authentication frame can be sent on any of the non-AP STA affiliated with the non-AP MLD.
+For MLO, the first Authentication frame can be sent by(#728) any of the non-AP STA affiliated with the non-AP MLD.
 The RA field of an Authentication frame in response to an Authentication frame from the peer shall be set to the TA field of the Authentication frame from the peer.

 EDPKE authentication with SAE